mohejicoin/moj-coin-whitepaper/en/whitepaper.md

 inspiring freedom, joy, and community empowerment.

 2. What is Moheji?
-The Moheji (MOJ) token draws its inspiration from a culturally significant design composed of Japanese hiragana characters arranged in a specific pattern to create a whimsical and well-loved face symbolizing simplicity, creativity, humor, and playful imagination.
+The Moheji (moj) token draws its inspiration from a culturally significant design composed of Japanese hiragana characters arranged in a specific pattern to create a whimsical and well-loved face symbolizing simplicity, creativity, humor, and playful imagination.